Bruno Streckenbach: After the RSHA

 Hitler and Himmler wanted to name Streckenbach as the Senior SS and Police Leader of the Alpenland in Salzburg, Austria.
-Extremely disappointed, nonetheless, Streckenbach declined and in a personal letter to Himmler, requested to be placed in a military position.
+Extremely disappointed, Streckenbach declined and, in a personal letter to Himmler, asked to be placed in a military position.

-Streckenbach trained in Hilversum, Holland with an antitank unit (as an Untersturmführer) in the beginning of 1943, and quickly advanced through the ranks of the Waffen-SS, even for being a senior SS leader.
+Streckenbach trained in Hilversum, Holland, with an antitank unit as an Untersturmführer at the beginning of 1943, and quickly advanced through the ranks of the Waffen-SS, even for being a senior SS leader.
 He was a regiment and division leader of the 8th SS Cavalry Division Florian Geyer and went on to lead the 19th Waffen Grenadier Division of the SS (2nd Latvian) in the offensive against the Soviet Union in 1944 as a general.
 On 10 May 1945, Streckenbach and his division were taken prisoner in the Courland Pocket by the Soviet army.
-He remained a Soviet prisoner of war until 9 October 1955, when he was sent back to Hamburg.
+A Soviet military court sentenced him to 25 years in prison for war crimes.
+Streckenbach served his sentence at Vladimir Central Prison, and remained a Soviet prisoner of war until 9 October 1955, when he was sent back to Hamburg.

 Legal prosecution

 When Streckenbach returned to Hamburg, he was informed that he faced charges for actions he had taken as the city's Gestapo chief.
-He was accused of beating someone in the kidneys; however after further investigation, the state prosecutor could not obtain the appropriate documents which provided evidence of the charges.
+He was accused of beating someone in the kidneys; however, after further investigation, the state prosecutor could not obtain the appropriate documents, which provided evidence of the charges.

-During the Nuremberg Trials, Streckenbach's name was continuously mentioned in court papers, among which was a testimony from Otto Ohlendorf who, as mentioned before, identified Streckenbach as one who had directed the Einsatzgruppen towards implementation of the Final Solution.
+During the Nuremberg Trials, Streckenbach's name was continuously mentioned in court papers, among which was testimony from Otto Ohlendorf, who identified Streckenbach as one who had directed the Einsatzgruppen towards implementation of the Final Solution.
 However, the Hamburg State Prosecutor's Office concluded that there was not sufficient evidence to prove that his actions conflicted with the extant governing laws of the National Socialist rule.
-It was the case that many inhumane acts taken by the former Nazi members; as Wildt says, the assumption that National Socialism was synonymous with the “German Dictatorship rendered indivisible” the murderous acts that the party had taken in eastern and southern Europe and the Soviet Union.

-In 1957, state prosecutors in Germany began discovering the unfathomable atrocities and millions of deaths of Soviet Jews culminating in the Ulm Einsatzkommando trial.
-His case prompted the 1959 establishment of the Central Office of State Justice Administration for the Investigation of National Socialist Crimes (Zentrale Stelle der Landesjustizverwaltungen zur Aufklärung der nationalsozialistischen Gewaltverbrechen) in Ludwigsburg.
-In the early 1960s, the office discovered a document providing evidence of deployment orders to Criminal Police and Gestapo officers that incited murderous activity.
-The court ordered the resumption of the investigation of crimes committed by Bruno Streckenbach.
+In 1957, state prosecutors in Germany began investigating the unfathomable atrocities and millions of deaths of Soviet Jews committed by the Einsatzkommando, culminating in the Ulm Einsatzkommando trial.
+This case prompted the 1959 establishment of the Central Office of State Justice Administration for the Investigation of National Socialist Crimes (Zentrale Stelle der Landesjustizverwaltungen zur Aufklärung der nationalsozialistischen Gewaltverbrechen) in Ludwigsburg.
+In the early 1960s, the office discovered a document providing evidence of deployment orders to Criminal Police and Gestapo officers that instigated murderous activity.
+The court ordered the resumption of the investigation of crimes committed by Streckenbach.

 On 30 June 1973, a bill of indictment for the murder of at least a million people was brought.
+Streckenbach never had to answer these charges.

-Streckenbach, who was suffering from serious heart disease at the time, claimed ineligibility notwithstanding the strains a trial might place on his health.
+Streckenbach, who was suffering from serious heart disease at the time, sought to avoid trial based on the strains a trial might place on his health.
 On 20 September 1974, the Hanseatic Appellate Court confirmed a diagnosis postponing trial commencement indefinitely.
-Bruno Streckenbach never had to answer for his part in the Nazi regime.
 He died on 28 October 1977 in Hamburg, Germany.